 Safety first doesn’t mean care second

 Your health is essential.
-If something’s bothering you – or you have a chronic condition that you manage regularly – it’s important to get the right diagnosis or treatment so you can feel your best.
-Putting off health care may complicate your condition or make your recovery more difficult.
+If something’s bothering you, you have a chronic condition or you’re looking for preventive care, it’s important to get the right diagnosis or treatment so you can feel your best.
+Putting off health care may result in complications later or make your recovery more difficult.

-When it’s time to schedule (or reschedule) an appointment, call your clinic or make an appointment with your doctor.
+When it’s time to schedule (or reschedule) an appointment, call your clinic or make an appointment online.
 We’ll always guide you to the best care option for your needs, whether that’s a video visit, phone visit or in-person visit.
-In an emergency, don’t hesitate to call 911 or visit your nearest hospital emergency room.

-It’s definitely an unusual time.
-But medical and dental clinics, specialty centers, and hospitals are still safe places to visit, and we’re as dedicated to your personal health as we are to preventing COVID-19 from spreading further.
-Don’t delay time-sensitive care because of COVID-19 concerns – we’re here to help you with all your health care needs and find the right treatment options for you.
+Our medical and dental clinics, specialty centers, and hospitals are still (and always will be) safe places to visit.
+If you put it off during the pandemic, don’t delay care any longer – we’re always here to help you with all your health care needs and find the right treatment options for you.